kristjanr/wise-cs/scraped-data/related-articles/how-does-my-connection-with-quickbooks-work/content.md

 A clearing account will be automatically created for one of these three reasons.

-  1. Depending on the payment method, we’re not always able to retrieve information about the bank account that is funding a payment, for example a non-Wise card payment.
+  1. If you choose an external payment method, we’re not always able to retrieve information about the bank account that is funding a payment, for example a non-Wise card or bank payment.
 This applies for both incoming and outgoing payments.

-  2. Similarly, if you haven’t opened any Wise currency accounts yet, we’re not always able to retrieve information about the bank account that you are using to fund a payment, for example if you make a transfer using a non-Wise card.
-This applies for outgoing payments.

-  3. QuickBooks requires all transactions that include a currency exchange to be converted to your Home currency to help you keep your books tidy.
+  2. QuickBooks requires all transactions that include a currency exchange to be converted to your Home currency to help you keep your books tidy.

-For example, if your Home currency is USD and you choose to fund a GBP payment with your EUR Wise balance, QuickBooks still requires us to record the transaction in USD.
+For example, if your Home currency is USD and you choose to fund a GBP bill payment with your EUR Wise balance, QuickBooks still requires us to record the transaction in USD.
 This means we’ll record a EUR to USD Transfer in addition to a USD to GBP Expense in your ‘Wise clearing from USD’ Bank Register including a Memo describing this.
 Learn more about QuickBooks home currency adjustments.

 In each of these instances, we’ll record the transaction in a ‘Wise clearing from [currency]’ or ‘Wise clearing to [currency]’ Bank Register depending on whether it was an incoming or outgoing conversion.